Package 'arcgeocoder'

 )

-# Example 3: Near within a extent
+# Example 3: Search within a bounding box.

 ex3 <- arc_geo_categories("Gas Station",